 Teacher support material

-Check your school library for the article from the 2017 level 4 Connected journal ‘Where to next?’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2017 level 4 Connected journal ‘Where to next?’, download it as a Google slide presentation or order it from the Ministry of Education.
 The slide presentation includes multimedia that supports the article, including slides with information about a low-carbon future.

 The teacher support material (TSM) can be downloaded from TKI.
 (Look for the Word and PDF download icons under the article abstract.)
 The material lists the key science and nature of science (NoS) ideas featured in the article.
 The notes provide explicit NoS links to sections of text.
 They also include three learning activities that will support students to explore and develop the science capability ‘Engage with science’.